All meals are prepared daily with fresh produce.

+Hands-on experiences in kitchens and gardens help students form an immediate connection to their food.
 Food tastes best and has the highest nutritional value when it travels straight from farm to fork.
-By feeding students fresh produce, they avoid consuming harmful chemicals and preservatives.
+By feeding students unprocessed ingredients, they avoid consuming harmful chemicals and preservatives.

-All ingredients used in The Conscious Kitchen are USDA Certified Organic.
+All ingredients used are USDA Certified Organic.

 Farmers must avoid using substances that might harm air, water or soil, including synthetic pesticides, chemical fertilizers, GMOS, hormones and antibiotics.
 Organic food puts human and soil health first, supporting farmers and businesses that do the same.